 3. Those suffering Affluenza exhibit remarkably poor problem-solving in the real world.
-No matter how intelligent they claim to be, they often act mentally challenged or like very young children when thrown into situations outside their own narrow expertise, experience, or comfort level.
-When trying new things they often can become dangerous to themselves and others.
+No matter how intelligent they claim to be, they often act mentally-challenged or like very young children when thrown into situations outside their own narrow expertise, experience, or comfort level.
+When trying new things they often become dangers to themselves and others.

 When a Thurston and friends travel, they should take more than just one servant.

-4. Victims often exhibit what has been described as an inbred appearance, often but not always accompanied by pale and overly sensitive skin, a weak or recessive chin and/or pronounced jowls, buck teeth, facial tics, stiff and rehearsed speech patterns, a dim and unfocused gaze, baby soft hands, and massive and often exotic drug habits.
+4. Victims often exhibit what has been described as an inbred appearance, often but not always accompanied by pale and overly sensitive skin, a weak or recessive chin, pronounced jowls, buck teeth, facial tics, stiff and rehearsed speech patterns, a dim or unfocused gaze, baby soft hands, and massive and often exotic drug habits.

 What Causes Affluenza?

 Affluenza is caused by an imbalance in the distribution of wealth.
 In short, the wealthiest one percent are now hoarding too much wealth, over half of it as of 2016.
 That's right, one percent of the people on the earth own more of the world's wealth that the other ninety-nine percent all put together.
 Too many of us are poor.
 Not enough of us are solidly in the middle.